crazy4pi314/scipy-vscode-tutorial/4-collaboration.md

 # Working together, but make it fast

+## Coding but faster

-**Coding but faster** - We’ll do some exercises to show you how to speed up your coding practice.
+We’ll do some exercises to show you how to speed up your coding practice.

-- Keyboard shortcuts
+### Keyboard shortcuts

-- Bring your keymaps: vim/emacs/sublime/…
+### Bring your keymaps: vim/emacs/sublime/…

-- Snippet extension
+### Snippet extension

+## Collaboration

-**Collaboration** - Here we’ll pair you up with someone else and go through some pair programming and code review exercises enabled by some powerful VS Code extensions.
+Here we’ll pair you up with someone else and go through some pair programming and code review exercises enabled by some powerful VS Code extensions.
 This exercise will require you to have a GitHub account.

-- Pair programming with Live Share extension
+### Pair programming with Live Share extension

-- GitHub PR review extension
+### GitHub PR review extension

-**Exercise**: Post a live share, build a new feature together, make commits to your project, open a pull request and review the code.
+> Exercise: Post a live share, build a new feature together, make commits to your project, open a pull request and review the code.

-**Let AI code for you** - Of course, we cannot have a VS Code tutorial without showing this much talked about feature!
+## Let AI code for you

+Of course, we cannot have a VS Code tutorial without showing this much talked about feature!
 We’ll go over some exercises to create new code using GitHub CoPilot’s VS Code extension.

-- GitHub CoPilot: free for students and open-source contributors
+### GitHub CoPilot: free for students and open-source contributors

-- GitHub CoPilot Labs
+### GitHub CoPilot Labs

-**It’s Okay To Have Fun!** - Finally, we’ll show you some fun extensions that can help take the edge off of a busy workday.
+## It’s Okay To Have Fun!

+Finally, we’ll show you some fun extensions that can help take the edge off of a busy workday.

-- Vscode-pets
+### Vscode-pets

-- Power Mode
+### Power Mode

-- Music time
+### Music time

+## Wrap-up & Epilogue

-**Wrap-up & Epilogue** - It’s time to close out the tutorial and recap everything we’ve learned so far.
+It’s time to close out the tutorial and recap everything we’ve learned so far.
 We also want to end with some final remarks and recommendations.

 - Recap of features/lessons
 - Concluding remarks and recommendations